 Indian Resource Council

-The Indian Resource Council (IRC) has membership totalling over 180 First Nations communities throughout Canada.
-Its board of directors who support the Trans Mountain Pipeline expansion have also been actively opposed to Bill C-48 and Bill C-69.
+The Indian Resource Council (IRC) has membership totalling over 130 First Nations communities throughout Canada.
+Its board of directors support the Trans Mountain Pipeline expansion and have been actively opposed to Bill C-48 and Bill C-69 in the past.

 Today, some members of the IRC have formed a group called Project Reconciliation which aims to buy a 51 per cent stake in the Trans Mountain pipeline.